kasemir/org.csstudio.display.builder/Readme.md

  * Each script in the "scripts" property is parsed, its PVs are created, and the script is triggered when any of its input PVs change.
    The script can then update widget properties.
+   Similarly, "rules" are converted into scripts and then executed.

 Major TODOs: